Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Introduction

-Additionally, there has been suggested interplay between frustrated spin textures and unconventional superconductivity in transition-metal dichalcogenide $4$Hb-TaS$_2$, consisting of alternating layers of centrosymmetric spin liquid candidate layer $1$T-TaS$_2$ and noncentrosymmetric superconducting layer $1$H-TaS$_2$.
+Additionally, there has been proposed interplay between frustrated spin textures and unconventional superconductivity in transition-metal dichalcogenide $4H_b$-TaS$_2$, consisting of alternating layers of centrosymmetric spin liquid candidate layer $1T$-TaS$_2$ and noncentrosymmetric superconducting layer $1H$-TaS$_2$.
 The material exhibits chiral superconducting states, spontaneous vortices, and the ``magnetic memory" effect in addition to spin triplet pairing~\cite{Ribak2020, Persky2022, Silber2024}.
 Recent work proposes that frustrated magnetic textures underlie the observed phenomena~\cite{Lin2024, Liu2024, Koenig2024, Crippa2024, Levitan2025}.
 However, the role of frustrated spin textures and how they can affect unconventional pairing order remains an open avenue to explore.